 - Positioning Statement & Brand Promise: These often appear on field marketing banners and signage, SWAG, short-form descriptions like the corporate Twitter description and meta tags, presentation titles, and as snippets.

-- **Mission: **There’s a reason most messaging frameworks offer this at the top of the document and move on to the “how” and “why” your business exists.
-Your company’s mission statement can be used at all-hands, off-sites, in larger community and user conferences, and becomes the rallying cry that positions you as a positive player in a much larger industry or global narrative.
+- Mission: There’s a reason most messaging frameworks offer this at the top of the document and move on to the “how” and “why” your business exists.
+Your company’s mission statement can be used at all-hands, off-sites, in larger community and user conferences, and becomes the rallying cry that communicates your brand values and positions you as a positive player in a much larger industry or global narrative.

 Testing Your Messaging Framework